junglok/tem-docs/docs/cryoSPARC.rst

   cryoSPARC offical site : https://cryosparc.com

 .. note::
-  At the time of writing this document (Mar.
-2020), unforturnatelly, cryoSPARC v2.x does not provide the method of installing **a single cryoSPARC instance**
+  At the time of writing this document (Jan.
+2021), unforturnatelly, cryoSPARC v2.x or v3.x does not provide the method of installing **a single cryoSPARC instance**
   (consisting of web applcation, command core, and database) **for use by a number of users with the complete isolation and security of their project data**.
   This problem might be resolved with later versions of cryoSPARC after CryoSPARC re-designs the product with the concept of "Hub" (as mentioned in cryoSPARC forum https://discuss.cryosparc.com/t/use-linux-user-accounts/3480).